Lekiteku/_PROJECT_/README.md

 ## Step 5: Face Recognition
 Finally, run face_recognition.py to see the final results of your face recognition system.

-Please make sure you have all the necessary libraries and dependencies installed as mentioned in the requirements.txt file for the project to work smoothly.Use the command --pip install -r requirements.txt--
+Please make sure you have all the necessary libraries and dependencies installed by running the requirements.txt file for the project to work smoothly.Use the command --pip install -r requirements.txt--